doki-theme/doki-theme-web/CONTRIBUTING.md

     values.
 Some cases, they also contain templates for evaluating things such as look and feel, colors, and other things.

-The `buildSrc` directory houses a `buildThemes` script that generates the application specific files necessary for apply the Doki Theme Suite.
+The `buildSrc` directory houses a `buildDefinitions` script that generates the application specific files necessary for apply the Doki Theme Suite. (**NOTE** you can't run `buildThemes` only I can, sorry!)

 ### Web specifics